bahlolab/mitoCN/README.md

 **Params**
 * `-d` - the location of mitoCN.
-For example, if you download mitoCN to your home direcoty, the parameter should be `-d /Home/mitoCN`.
+For example, if you download mitoCN to your home directory, the parameter should be `-d /Home/mitoCN`.
 * `-f` - BAM/CRAM file name, must have index file.
 Single file only.
 * `-v` - hg19, hg38.
 Depends on which reference you used for alignment.
 * `-m` - “MT”: 1,2,…,24,MT; “chrM”: chr1,chr2,…,chrY,chrM.
 You can check this from the header using `samtools view -H $BAM > header`.